Denver Mayor Michael Hancock Upset He Wasn't Able To Watch Nuggets Playoff Game Due To Dispute: 'Something Has to Give'

 Hancock wasn’t alone.

-With the game broadcasted nationally on NBA TV, fans who cable carriers were Comcast and DISH were not able to watch the game.
+With the game broadcasted nationally on NBA TV, fans whose cable carriers were Comcast and DISH were not able to watch the game.

 “Per league guidelines, all national broadcasts produced by either ESPN or TNT are carried side-by-side with Altitude broadcasts,” said Matt Hutchings, COO of KSE.
 “However, under those same guidelines, NBA TV broadcasts are excluded in local markets.”